dij0s/PETAL/thesis/bachelor_thesis.typ

 On the implementation side, OpenLayers#footnote("https://openlayers.org/") is a robust and flexible open-source library for building interactive web maps.
 Native support for #acr("WMTS") enables the integration of tiled map services such as those provided by GeoAdmin.
 These tiles are high-resolution images enabling efficient and scalable map rendering by only loading visible portions of the map.
 GeoAdmin notably makes use of OpenLayers in their services.

-With the ultimate goal of assisting users i energy planning, downplaying the importance of durability aspects of the solution would be a significant oversight.
+With the ultimate goal of assisting users in energy planning, downplaying the importance of durability aspects of the solution would be a significant oversight.
 AI progress is often celebrated, yet the energetical impact of these systems is frequently overlooked.
 While a complete evaluation of the energetical footprint of the solution is clearly beyond this work's scope, a simple approach has been implemented to sensitize users to the matter.
-#highlight("TODO: en faire un sous-chapitre?")

 For each user prompt, the cumulated number of tokens that are input and output from the agents in #ref(<ai_agent_design>) is recorded.